wani-ham/memcolab_intern/paper_review/The lateral occipital complex and its role in object recognition.md

 * From representation to object recognition

 * Category specific regions of cortex
+  * What is the nature of these category-selective regions(FFA(Fusiform Face Area), PPA(Parahippocampal Place Area)) of cortex and how are they related functionally and anatomically to the LOC?

 ### Discussion